12 Tips For At-home Hair Coloring

 8. Make sure you prep before you color.
 Rub Vaseline around your hairline as a protective measure before applying color.
 (To remove after coloring, rub a small amount of cream cleanser and wipe off with cotton balls).
 Always wear gloves and wrap an old dark-colored towel around your shoulders.

 9. When to wash hair before you dye?
 Many experts suggest washing hair a day before – not the day of – coloring.
 Natural oils protect the scalp from processing.

-10. After you color, wait a full day before washing hair.
+10. After you color, wait a full day before washing your hair.
 You want the pigment in the dye to fully settle into your hair, so avoid washing hair at least 24 hours after you color.

 11. Maintain the right shampoo.
 A color-depositing shampoo and conditioner are good purchases.
 Otherwise, select a formula created for colored hair.

 12. Super dry hair?
 Try a deep conditioner.
 Because the ingredients in hair dye are very concentrated (even more so than the salon dyes), it’s a good idea to deep condition dry hair a week before you color hair.
 Once the hair’s colored, you’ll want to deep condition every week to keep processed hair soft.